ReactiveX/reactivex.github.io/documentation/scheduler.markdown

 #Scheduler

-If you want to introduce multithreading into your cascade of Observable operators, you can do so by instructing those operators (or particular Observables) to operate on particular Schedulers.
+If you want to introduce multithreading into your cascade of Observable operators, you can do so by instructing those operators (or particular Observables) to operate on particular <dfn>Schedulers</dfn>.

-Many of the RxJava Observable operators have varieties that take a Scheduler as a parameter.
+Some ReactiveX Observable operators have variants that take a Scheduler as a parameter.
 These instruct the operator to do some or all of its work on a particular Scheduler.

-You can make an Observable act on a particular Scheduler by means of the <a href="https://github.com/Netflix/RxJava/wiki/Observable-Utility-Operators#wiki-observeon">`observeOn`</a> or <a href="https://github.com/Netflix/RxJava/wiki/Observable-Utility-Operators#wiki-subscribeon">`subscribeOn`</a> operators.  `observeOn` instructs an Observable to call its observer's `onNext`, `onError`, and `onCompleted` methods on a particular Scheduler; `subscribeOn` takes this a step further and instructs the Observable to do all of its processing (including the sending of items and notifications to observers) on a particular Scheduler.
+You can make an Observable act on a particular Scheduler by means of the <a href="operators/observeon.html"><span class="operator">ObserveOn</span></a> or <a href="operators/subscribeon.html"><span class="operator">SubscribeOn</span></a> operators.  <span class="operator">ObserveOn</span> instructs an Observable to call its observer&#8217;s <code>onNext</code>, <code>onError</code>, and <code>onCompleted</code> methods on a particular Scheduler; <span class="operator">SubscribeOn</span> takes this a step further and instructs the Observable to do all of its processing (including the sending of items and notifications to observers) on a particular Scheduler.

-You can also split an operator that works on an Observable onto multiple threads with the <a href="https://github.com/Netflix/RxJava/wiki/Observable-Utility-Operators#wiki-parallel">`parallel`</a> operator.

 #### See also:
-* <a href="http://www.introtorx.com/Content/v1.0.10621.0/15_SchedulingAndThreading.html">Intro to Rx: Scheduling and Threading</a>
+* <a href="http://www.introtorx.com/Content/v1.0.10621.0/15_SchedulingAndThreading.html"><cite>Introduction to Rx</cite>: Scheduling and Threading</a>
-* <a href="http://channel9.msdn.com/Series/Rx-Workshop/Rx-Workshop-Schedulers">Rx Workshop: Schedulers</a>
+* <a href="http://channel9.msdn.com/Series/Rx-Workshop/Rx-Workshop-Schedulers"><cite>Rx Workshop</cite>: Schedulers</a>

 ## Varieties of Scheduler

-You obtain a Scheduler from the factory methods described in the `Schedulers` class.
-The following table shows the varieties of Scheduler that are available to you by means of these methods:
+You obtain a Scheduler from the factory methods described in the <code>Schedulers</code> class.
+The following table shows the varieties of Scheduler that are available to you by means of these methods in the RxJava implementation of ReactiveX:

 <table class="table">
  <thead>